-As outlined in the CMS template, the IMD Cost Limit member months in the State's calculation are non-duplicative of SUD hypothetical CNOM services limit member months.
-The IMD member month is defined in the calculations as any who month during with a Medicaid eligible is inpatient in an IMD at least 1 day.
+As outlined in the CMS template, the IMD Cost Limit member months in the State's calculationare non-duplicative of SUD hypothetical CNOM services limit member months.
+The IMD member month is defined in the calculations as any month when a Medicaid eligible is inpatient in an IMD at least 1 day.
 The SUD hypothetical CNOM member is defined as any month of Medicaid eligibility in which a person could receive a SUD hypothetical service that is NOT an IMD member month.
 These definitions also follow those in the CMS template.